joggrdocs/delphi/README.md

           # Default token for the repository
           github_token: ${{ secrets.GITHUB_TOKEN }}

+          # (Optional) A directory containing a Dev.Dockerfile
+          directory: ./examples/nodejs-simple

+          # (Optional) The Dev.Dockerfile name, you can override for custom names (i.e. Dev.Dockerfile)
+          dockerfile: Dev.Dockerfile

           # (Optional) Environment Variables that will be injected during runtime
           env_vars: FOO=bar,BAR=foo